Andereoo/TkinterWeb/README.md

 ## Contributing
 **TkinterWeb happily accepts contributions.**

 The best way to contribute to this project is to go to the [issues tab](https://github.com/Andereoo/TkinterWeb/issues) and report bugs or submit a feature request.
 This helps TkinterWeb become more stable and full-featured.
+Please check the [FAQs](https://github.com/Andereoo/TkinterWeb/blob/main/tkinterweb/docs/FAQ.md) and [closed bugs](https://github.com/Andereoo/TkinterWeb/issues?q=is%3Aissue+is%3Aclosed) before submitting a bug report to see if your question as already been answered.

 &nbsp;
 &nbsp;